mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## March 2023 {#march-2023}

-* The Journey Optimizer schema dictionary is now availble.
+* The Journey Optimizer schema dictionary is now available.
 You will find the complete list of fields and attributes for each schema.
 [Read more](https://experienceleague.adobe.com/tools/ajo-schemas/schema-dictionary.html)
 * All new features and improvements coming with [!DNL Journey Optimizer] March '23 release have been detailed in the documentation.
 [Read more](release-notes.md)
 * Added a step to enable Adobe Analytics events in your journeys.
 [Read more](../event/about-analytics.md)
 * A new section has been created in the Decision management guide on how to collect offer decisioning feedback in Adobe Experience Platform, including which offers are displayed and how users interact with them.
 [Read more](../offers/data-collection/data-collection.md)